-Results: Growth and reproductive biology of the coral gall crab, Hapalocarcinus marsupialis, were studied at the Gulf of Aqaba, Red Sea, Egypt.
+Results: Growth and reproductive biology of the coral gall crab, Hapalocarcinus marsupialis, were studied at Gulf of Aqaba, Red Sea, Egypt.
 A total of 209 specimens were collected from different reef depths during 2014.
-The relationship between the carapace width (CW) and total body wet weight (W) was represented as Log W = 0.190 + 2.87 Log CW.
-Growth generally shows a negative allometric pattern, while the relation between CW and the carapace length (CL) is represented by Log CL = 0.019 + 1.009 Log CW.
+Relationship between carapace width (CW) and total body wet weight (W) was represented as log W = 0.190 + 2.87 log CW.
+Growth generally shows negative allometric pattern.
+While the relation between CW and CL is represented by log CL = 0.019 + 1.009 log CW.
 This relation is linear and shows an isometric regression coefficient.
-The overall value for "kn" is varied from 0.8 to 1.24, with an average of 1.11 ± 0.13 , which denotes fitness for females.
-H. marsupialis shows clear sexual dimorphism and has a lengthy definite breeding season characterized by carrying eggs throughout the year.
-The incubated eggs are semispherical in shape, with diameter ranges according to maturity stages between 10 and 50 μm.
+The overall value for "Kn" is varied from 0.8 to 1.24, with an average of $1.11 \pm 0.13$ , and denotes fitness for females.
+H. marsupialis shows clear sexual dimorphism and has lengthy definite breeding season characterized by carrying eggs throughout the year.
+The incubated eggs are semi spherical in shape, with diameter ranges according to maturity stages between 10 and 50 μm.
 The color of incubated eggs is also varied according to the developmental stage.
-Most females attain sexual maturity between 2.0- and 2.49-mm CW.
-Juveniles were recorded during each month of the year except in January and October.
-Fecundity varied from 10 to 740 eggs, with an average of 230 ± 173 eggs/female, showing linear relation with the carapace width.
-A significant relationship between the carapace width and fecundity was represented by Log F = 0.22 + 2.39 Log CW.
+Most females attain sexual maturity between 2.0 and 2.49 mm CW.
+Juveniles were recorded during year except the months of January and October.
+Fecundity varied from 10 to 740 eggs, with an average of $230 \pm 173$ eggs/female, showing linear relation with carapace width.
+Significant relationship between carapace width and fecundity was represented by log F = 0.22 + 2.39 log CW.

-Conclusion: The present study emphasized the reproductive biology of H. marsupialis and explained the size structure, sexual dimorphism, breeding season, fecundity, size at first maturity, and juvenile's recruitments in the three selected sites Dahab, Nuweiba, and Taba along the Gulf of Aqaba.
+Conclusion: The present study emphasized the reproductive biology of H. marsupialis and explained the size structure, sexual dimorphism, breeding season, fecundity, size at first maturity, and juvenile's recruitments in the three selected sites Dahab, Nuweiba and Taba along the Gulf of Aqaba.